 The Governing Body are responsible for determining policy and the approach to provision to meet the needs of all pupils.
-The Governors appoint a Governor with responsibility for SEND.
-The SENCo has the responsibility for day-to-day management of the provision for pupils with SEND.
+The Governors appoint a Governor with responsibility for SEND - Jennifer Brassington.
+The SENCo has the responsibility for day-to-day management of the provision for pupils with SEND - Nic Malkin/Jo Moult.
 The Head Teacher keeps the Governing Body fully informed of SEND provision.
-Class teachers have the responsibility of planning and differentiating lessons and activities, which meet the needs of SEND pupils with our school.
+Class teachers have the responsibility of planning and adapting the curriculum and teaching methods to meet the needs of SEND pupils with our school.